 Mansfield

 § This page gives an overview of the Mansfield local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Mansfield is a market town district in Nottinghamshire set in a natural bowl surrounded by hills and woodland.
 The town centre features historic buildings, a vibrant market, and a theatre, while nearby areas include parks and reservoirs.
 Historically linked to coal mining, the district now celebrates its heritage alongside modern retail and leisure.
 Villages and suburbs extend into countryside that borders Sherwood Forest, providing both urban activity and outdoor recreation.

-The administrative boundary of Mansfield can be viewed on OpenStreetMap: District Boundary of Mansfield.
+The administrative boundary of Mansfield can also be viewed on OpenStreetMap: District Boundary of Mansfield.

 Key Facts about Mansfield